cleodora-forecasting/cleodora/website/content/docs/comparison.md

 Cleodora is different from [Manifold Markets](https://manifold.markets)
 because:

-* Running it locally on your computer will be the default and all forecasts are private whereas, on Manifold everything is public.
+* Running it locally on your computer is the default and all forecasts are private whereas, on Manifold everything is public.
 * Cleodora is about your own forecasts, not other people's.
 * You can directly measure the quality of your forecasts instead of only